 Yellow Knolls

-The Yellow Knolls trail is most often accessed via the Yellow Knolls trailhead (elevation 3940 feet).
-The mostly single track, well marked, sandy trail is about 2.7 miles in length with a cumulative elevation gain of about 440 feet and a total elevation change up and down of about 620 feet, one way.
-This is a relatively easy trail suitable for hikers and equestrians but too sandy in some sections for many bikers.
+The Yellow Knolls trail is most often accessed via the Yellow Knolls trailhead (elevation 3940 feet) located off the upper-middle portion of the Cottonwood Road.
+The mostly single track, well marked, sandy trail is about two miles in length with a cumulative elevation gain of about 440 feet and a total elevation change up and down of about 620 feet, one way.
+This is a relatively easy trail suitable for hikers and equestrians but too sandy in some sections for most bikers.

 - Yellow Knolls trail map with link to High Point trail